 The Office of the University Registrar maintains the registration record of the students' class schedule and the official cumulative record.
-Preregistration and registration periods and instructions are announced in the Schedule of Classes booklet which is available prior to each term.
-Only formally admitted students who have paid appropriate fees and whose schedules are maintained online in the University's student information system are officially registered.
+Preregistration and registration periods and instructions are announced in the Schedule of Classes booklet or on the University Registrar Web site at www.registrars.kent.edu, which is available prior to each term.
+Only formally admitted students who have paid appropriate fees and whose schedules are maintained online in the university's student information system are officially registered.

-The University reserves the right to change the time of a course, if it is deemed necessary, and the right to drop any course from the Schedule of Classes if there is insufficient student demand or if resources are unavailable to offer the course.
+The university reserves the right to change the time of a course, if it is deemed necessary, and the right to drop any course from the Schedule of Classes if there is insufficient student demand or if resources are unavailable to offer the course.